TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/OnlineTranslation.rst

 FAQ
 ===

-Should I localize both 9.5 and Master?
+Should I localize both 9.5 and master?
 --------------------------------------

-Master (which is currently version 10) is the leading version.
-Every string which exists in 9.5 as well is automatically filled during the export and only needs to be localized if it is different in 9.5.
+Master is the leading version.
+Every string which exists in the previous version as well is automatically filled during the export and only needs to be localized if it is different in the previous version.

 Strings are translated, but when are they taken into account and available for download?
 ----------------------------------------------------------------------------------------

 As soon as a string is proofread, it will be taken into account at the next export.
-The export runs 3 times a day.

 How can I be sure what way a word, term or sting is to be translated?
 ---------------------------------------------------------------------

-There are several ways to get help: In left panel you can either search the translation memory (TM) or the term base.
+There are several ways to get help: In the left panel you can either search the translation memory (TM) or the term base.
 You can also drop a comment to start a discussion or ask for advice.

 Where do I meet all the other translators?
 ------------------------------------------

-There is a good chance to find help and endorsement in the TYPO3 Slack.
-Try the `Translation Slack channel <https://typo3.slack.com/archives/C032FRT0W>`__.
+There is a good chance to find help and endorsement in the TYPO3 Slack workspace.
+Try the `Translation Slack channel #typo3-translations <https://typo3.slack.com/archives/C032FRT0W>`__.